wp-plugins/wp-smart-carousel/readme.txt

 = Why this plugin has few options? =

-Soon premimum version will release there you can get lot's of more option and style.
+Soon premium version will be release there you can get lot's of more options and style.

 == Screenshots ==
 1. Plugin Demo Screenshot